 According to the NHS, the average man needs 2,500kcal (kilocalories – another word for calories) a day to maintain their weight, while the average woman needs 2,000kcal daily.
 The idea is that consistently eating fewer calories than these amounts will help you lose weight.

 Counting calories is now a lot easier, thanks to the fact that most food packaging includes nutrition labels.
-These labels display how many calories there are in 100g of that particular food (or 100ml of drink), with many also giving the number of calories in a portion.
+These labels display how many calories there are in 100g of that particular food (or 100ml of drink), with many also giving the number in a portion.
 This information can help you to work out how many calories you’re eating of that food, bearing in mind that your idea of a portion is the same as that of the food manufacturer.

 Many popular diets, on the other hand, focus on managing your intake of carbohydrates (carbs).
 Carb counting can also be important if you have Type 1 Diabetes, as it can help you to keep control of your blood glucose levels.